Lhferraaz/Recipes/README.md

 # A Recipes Webpage

-I will implement this basice webpage using HTML.
-This is meant to be a recipes webpage
+I will implement this basic webpage using HTML.
+This is mean to be a recipes webpage